z00m128/sjasmplus/tests/README.md

 Well, ok?
 Go ahead.

 (In sanity without space insanity happens)

+## There's too much clutter around the original `some.asm` file

+If you add directory with `some.config` name, you can move `some.options`, `some.lst`, `some.tap` and `some.bin` files into it (this directory content is not copied into temporary build directory, so these files are not available to the test itself while being assembled).

 ## And I want to carelessly mix upper/lower case letters in file names, having different name in source and different on disk